philippberens/lifespan/analysis.md

 The MRAD data from an independent source provided in Extended Data Figure 6 *does* provide some evidence in favour of the Dong et al "trend break" model, with one important caveat: data for the years 1989--1996 are missing from the authors' plot.
 Since this data spans the key years of the "break", they could have an important influence on these conclusions.
 The Dong et al paper does not clarify why this data is missing from the authors' plot (compare to data table online [here](http://www.grg.org/Adams/A.HTM), assuming that this is the source of the data the authors use).

-Finally, it is not clear whether modeling data such as MRAD by linear models with Gaussian noise is a valid strategy to answer the question about a limit to the human lifespan at all – but we show above that even if one accepts this as a valid modeling framework, the analysis presented by Dong et al. fails to present evidence that a maximum lifespan has not been increasing since the mid-nineties.
-In the end, we are agnostic with regards to the fact whether there is an absolute limit to the human lifespan as argued by Dong et al. or not – we are not agnostic, however, with regards to the standards that statistical reasoning and reporting should be held to.
+Finally, there are deeper statistical issues regarding the model presented by Dong et al. For example, it is questionable to model the extreme values of a distribution such as age-at-death by assuming linearity and Gaussian noise3.
+Even if one accepts this as a valid modeling framework however, the analysis presented by Dong et al. fails to present evidence that maximum lifespan has not been increasing since the mid-nineties.
+Ultimately, we are agnostic as to whether there is an absolute limit to the human lifespan (as argued by Dong et al.) or not4 – we are not agnostic, however, regarding the standards that statistical reasoning and reporting should be held to.
+In our view, the Dong et al. paper represents a strong case for increased transparency through measures like preregistered analysis plans, public preprints of manuscripts, published analysis code and openly-available data.
+Without such requirements it will be difficult to combat the “reproducibility crisis” that is negatively impacting the public’s perception of science.

 References
 ==========